 - Saves money – it’s much cheaper to make your own homemade blends, rather than buying a jar at the store

-- You know exactly what’s in it
+- You know exactly what’s in it – no unwanted ingredients here, including added sugar!

-- Scale the batch up or down to fit your spice jar
+- Scale the batch up or down to fit your spice jar – it's up to you how much you want to make and store

-- Modify the ingredients to your tastes
+- Completely customizable – modify the ingredients to your tastes

 Ingredients